FBPixel

 Student-centered approach integrates creative lessons and multiple modes of learning allowing students to express and enrich their high school education in a variety of ways.

-An all-female learning environment allows students to focus on academic achievement, develop leadership skills and build self-esteem in a supportive community.
+An inclusive, collaborative learning environment allows students to focus on academic growth and leadership skills in a supportive community.

 Experiential, relevant and place-based units support critical inquiry and thorough questioning.